cdinu/mcpzk/brain/ai-hub-synthesis.md

 1. **The Cognitive Fitness Paradox**: AI tools reduce mental exercise precisely when humans need more cognitive strength, creating a fitness-intelligence feedback loop that may weaken collective thinking capacity.

 2. **The Concentration of Benefits**: AI amplifies existing advantages rather than democratizing them, widening gaps between experts and novices while potentially destabilizing social structures built on broader capability distribution.
+Expert-AI combinations dramatically outperform both standalone experts and novice-AI combinations.

 3. **The Transformation Imperative**: AI fundamentally changes the nature of human work and thinking rather than simply automating existing processes, requiring complete reconceptualization of skill development and value creation.